alsen-ca/yuno-faqman/README.md

 # Yuno FAQ Manager
-This is the refractored version of the REPL old-main branch.
+This is the refractored version of the REPL from the old-main branch.

 It will be overall changed to a more modular architecture; expect some containers.

-If you still want the original python, you can switch to the 'old-main' branch.
+If you still want the original python script, you can switch to the 'old-main' branch and clone it.

 ## Requisites